 At the individual level, a high level of achievement is also an important condition, and this seems to matter to different degrees for different groups.
 In the analyses above, we have found that the fast track in mathematics is a more common choice among students with an upper- or upper-middle-class background with more cultural than economic capital than among students of other social origins.
 This is probably, to a large extent, due to cultural middle-class students receiving better grades.
 When we compare students at similar achievement levels, social differences are considerably reduced, which implies that the social difference in propensity to enroll in the fast-track program operates through social differences in academic results (i.e. primary effects).
-Inasmuch as following the fast track in mathematics increase the student's mathematical skills (Wiborg et al. 2022), this social difference in representation will probably increase the already considerable social differences in average school performance.
+Inasmuch as following the fast track in mathematics increase the student's mathematical skills (Wiborg et al. 2022), this social differences in average school performance.